ssurabhi10/cv/README.md

 - **Hotstar**
 <em>Working in the internal dashboards of Ads and match management with the AdTech team</em>

-  - Dashboard of Ads for clients,https://brands.hotstar.com
-  - Dashboard of Ads and Match management for internal team
-  - Dashboard of Operations management for internal operations team

 - **KheloMore**
   <em>Largest sports aggregator and booking platform in India, https://www.khelomore.com/</em>